 To ensure sustainability of the ‘blue economy’, fish stocks need to be regularly assessed and harvest levels and methods effectively monitored.
-But the movement and life cycles of fish make this difficult; they travel over large areas of sea often straddling national boundaries, and their life cycles exhibit different vulnerabilities to fishing because of different growth rates, reproductive capacity and maturity age.
+But the movement and life cycles of fish make this difficult.
+They travel over large areas of sea often straddling national boundaries.
+Their life cycles exhibit different vulnerabilities to fishing because of different growth rates, reproductive capacity and maturity age.
 Fishing methods affect not only species numbers and interactions throughout the marine food web, but also habitats and the seabed.

-The European Union (EU) collectively manages these uncertainties to maintain the profitability of commercial fishing by setting the amount of fish caught through a quota system, an approach widely supported by scientists, the fishing industry and other stakeholders.
-However, this leads to the wasteful practice of discards: those parts of the catch returned to the sea because the fish caught are below the minimum landing size or the quota has been reached.
+The European Union (EU) collectively manages these uncertainties to maintain the profitability of commercial fishing by setting the amount of fish caught through a quota system.
+This approach is widely supported by scientists, the fishing industry and other stakeholders.
+However, this leads to the wasteful practice of discards.
+Those parts of the catch returned to the sea because the fish caught are below the minimum landing size or the quota has been reached.
 Whilst the discards policy is being phased out, the EU’s management of fisheries has been weak with approximately 30% of EU fish stocks overfished.

-A further threat to sustainable fisheries is illegal, unreported and unregulated (IUU) fishing, which breaches national, regional and international laws and is a global problem.
+A further threat to sustainable fisheries is illegal, unreported and unregulated (IUU) fishing.
+They breach national, regional and international laws and is a global problem.
 It is estimated to account for one fifth of all ‘legal’ catches.
 The battle to control IUU focuses on preventing such catches entering the supply chain, but it is a battle biologists say is being lost.